| |

 "Absolutely Animals",

-recommended them as
+which recommended them as

 the most effective and